charx7/rug-ids-2018/Assignment_2/TA Feedback/readme.txt

 Have to ensure that the offspring cannot be an entire copy of parent.
 Think about situation where crossover = 1 or length of parent

 Q2.4 (Application):
-0/10 Does not compile?
-Attempted implementation is rather inefficient.
+8/10 Does not compile?
+Attempted implementation is rather inefficient due to the use of loops.
+Try to use matrix/vector operations instead.
 No plot shown in the report.
 5/20 The outcome of the algorithms are not shown.
 When discussing results, include the figures.
-No accuracy given for the eigenface approach.
-Advantages/Disadvantages not really mentioned for each approach.
+Advantages/disadvantages not really mentioned for each approach.